natashab0827/NB/README.md

-# Topic Modeling + Naive Bayes Classifer on Twitter Data
+# Topic Modeling + Naive Bayes Classifer

-#Requirements
+This code uses sklearn for a naive bayes classifier and uses gensim's LDA to implement topic modeling.

+Requirements
+The following packages are required:
 - numpy
 - pandas
 - sklearn